 With a full portfolio now, I also understand the need to manage the investments in the portfolio through sector diversification and dollar cost averaging.
 What is consistent between the different portfolio size is how I chose stocks for my dividend income portfolio.
 It took me a few years to set up my process and I hope it can help others.
 The crux of it is that you need data which is why I have a master list also known as the Dividend Snapshot Screeners.

 You don’t want to follow the news to buy a stock.
-The news look for a sensational story and it creates a heard mentality.
-It triggers emotions and it’s important to make investing decisions based on data and not emotions.
+The news looks for a sensational story and it creates a herd mentality.
+It triggers emotions and it’s important to make investment decisions based on data and not emotions.

 Dividend Stock Selection Process